Nutty-Nuts/Notes/sophomore/second/HIST 3/Semi-Finals/Chapter 4.md

 # THE MEANING OF THE NOLI ME TANGERE
 ---
 ## The Dedication to the Philippines
+- The Dedication to the Philippines in Noli me Tangere is the Exposing
 ## The Epigraph
 ## The Plot of Noli
 ---